Dougu-Asa/Dougu/documents/diary/testing.md

 As part of search and sorting, I decided to add react-native-elements for the searchbar.
 I also believe that it will be valuable in setting upt he overall theming and styles of the project as a whole, since my current CSS is a bit of a mess.

+Ultimately, I implemented searching in TeamEquipment.js only, and sorted any members or equipment lists in alphabetical order (ignore upper/lower case).
+It should also be able to handle special characters.

 ### Refactoring GraphQL Schema
 Similar to how I wanted to implemented searching and sorting, I also came to realize that since I may change the graphQl schema, it may change DataStoreUtils and therefore I should update the schema and fianlize how I want it to work.
 My current concerns are breaking down OrgUserStorage, handling containers, and implementing custom images.